RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 ### Conversation

-A Conversation object represents a conversation between either two users, or a user and a group.
+A Conversation object represents a conversation between two users.
 A Conversation can create messages via the conversation's [createMessage()][101] function.

 Type: [Object][7]